ibm-cloud-docs/vmwaresolutions/vcenter/cloud_modern_bundle_overview.md

 *  Two VMware NSX Edge Services Gateways:
   * A secure management services VMware NSX Edge Services Gateway (ESG) for outbound HTTPS management traffic, which is deployed by IBM as part of the management networking typology.
 This ESG is used by the IBM management VMs to communicate with specific external IBM management components that are related to automation.

     This ESG is not accessible to you and you cannot use it.
-If you modify it, you might not be able to manage the Single-node Trial for Migration and App Modernization instance from the {{site.data.keyword.vmwaresolutions_short}} console.
+If you modify it, you might not be able to manage the Single-node for Migration and App Modernization instance from the {{site.data.keyword.vmwaresolutions_short}} console.
 In addition, by using a firewall or disabling the ESG communications to the external IBM management components cause {{site.data.keyword.vmwaresolutions_short}} to become unusable.
     {:important}
   * A secure customer-managed VMware NSX Edge Services Gateway (ESG) for outbound and inbound HTTPS workload traffic.
 The ESG is deployed by IBM as a template that you can modify to provide VPN access or public access.